EXCLUSIVE-Iran, Russia negotiating big oil-for-goods deal

 Russian purchases of 500,000 bpd of Iranian crude would lift

-Iran's oil exports by 50 percent and provide a major boost to
+Iran's oil exports by 50 percent and provide a major filip to

 its struggling economy.
 At current oil prices near $100 a barrel